November 5, 2025

-People start a micro business as a side hustle or a hobby.
-They might operate on their own or with the help of a small team.
+These ventures thrive on lean operations, strong personal relationships with customers, and doing more with less.
+People often start a micro business as a side hustle or a hobby.
 And although micro businesses aren’t huge, they play a significant role in the US economy and the job market.

 You likely come across micro businesses almost daily without realizing it.
 These small operations exist in multiple forms, such as: